-Finnish docent Pirkko Huttunen of the University of Oulu has found that the refreshing effect of winter swimming is good for the body: It improves blood circulation and boosts your metabolism.
+Finnish researcher Pirkko Huttunen of the University of Oulu has found that the refreshing effect of winter swimming is good for the body: It improves blood circulation and boosts your metabolism.
 According to Huttunen’s findings, frequent ice swimming will also lower blood pressure.

 Luxury in saunas

 Sauna scents, sauna hats, and sauna stove decorations have taken their share of the sauna market.
 Sauna scents have various options from the scent of smoke to the scent of birch leaves, and sauna hats come in many designs.

 Sauna is like a regular part of the Finnish culture, but at the same time it is also considered a luxury.
 Some brands manufacture towels, bathrobes and other accessories that aim to provide sauna enthusiasts with a spa-like experience.

 There are some 30 commercial sauna stove brands in Finland, and that is totally normal for a sauna-crazy country.
 According to the executive director of the Sauna from Finland network, Carita Harju, the sauna-loving Finns are sauna-stove connoisseurs.

 “There are so many different kinds of saunas in Finland that many types of sauna stoves are necessary,” Harju says.

 The biggest sauna stove brands in Finland are Harvia and Helo; approximately 50 percent of their sauna stoves are sold abroad.

 In Finnish culture, sauna has always been thought of as a place that keeps people healthy.
 There is even a proverb that says, “If liquor, tar and sauna don’t help, then the illness is fatal.”

 Nowadays it is demonstrably true that sauna can actually heal people, or at least help keep them healthier.